- The museum

 permanent on view

 In 2010 Museum Boijmans Van Beuningen purchased the work ‘Infinity Mirror Room - Phalli’s Field’ by the Japanese artist Yayoi Kusama.
-From 13 September Museum Boijmans Van Beuningen is presenting the work in the entrance area.
+Museum Boijmans Van Beuningen is presenting the work permanently in the entrance area.
 With dots and infinite reflections, the Japanese artist Yayoi Kusama plays with our visual perception.

 Yayoi Kusama gained worldwide recognition in the art world.
 She created a stir with her large installations in which the visitor was surrounded by thousands of small, colourful, stuffed – often phallic – textile objects.
 Her reputation was especially strong in the Netherlands: in the 1960s she exhibited more frequently here than in any other country.